2-adic/Shelf-Steam/README.md

 Shelf-Steam is designed for Linux-based systems and may not be compatible with other operating systems.

 This project was independently developed for an Operating Systems class.
+It is published for educational and portfolio purposes only.
+Please do not use this code for academic coursework.

 # How to Use